+The trade-off between using OLC with frame number and with POC can be summarized as follows:

+Required size of DPB is smaller when OLC is used with frame number.
+This is because picture that are no required for reference pictures can be marked “unused for reference” earlier.

+Overhead bit for ERPS is smaller when OLC is used with POC.
+This is because there is no need to signal frame number anymore.

 Simulation Results

 The proposed ERPS scheme has been implemented on top of HM-4.0 and the performance was measured under common test condition for RAHE, RALC, LBHE, and LBLC configuration.
-The results are shown in Table 5 and Table 6.
-The simulation for ERPS is conducted by signaling RPS in slice header, not in PPS.
+The results are shown in Table 11 ~ 13.
+The simulation for ERPS is conducted by signaling RPS in slice header, not in SPS.
 Furthermore, RPS is only signaled in random access settings (RAHE and RALC) while for low delay settings (LBHE and LBLC), we only signal OLC.

-Overall, the overhead bit for the proposed ERPS scheme is 0.1% for random access settings.
-The overhead is relatively more visible for sequence with smaller resolution (class C and D).

-Table 5 – Simulation result for RAHE & RALC – Anchor HM-4.0 common test condition
+Table 11 – Simulation result for RAHE & RALC where OLC is used together with frame number